Life Groups are key to building significant Christian relationships and growing closer to God.

 Henry Blackaby’s Study, Experiencing God, will serve as the foundation for our upcoming Sermon Series, engaging our congregation in a collective journey of deepening our relationship with Christ.
 Through this series alongside your Life Group, we will learn to recognize God’s voice, discern His will, and actively join Him in His work in our lives and in our community.

 We invite both those interested in joining a Life Group and those who are continuing with their current Group to complete the Fall 2023 Life Group Registration.

 What is a Life Group?

 Life Groups create a space for people to intentionally share their lives with others, grow spiritually together, and encourage each other through the highs and lows of life.
 Life Groups gather for 10-week sessions in homes, coffee shops, and other places where people love to connect and consist of 10-16 people.

 Frequently Asked Questions

 We also offer “Life Group Lite” which runs during the same quarters as Life Groups.
 These groups are designed for people new to Life Groups who would like to find out how they work and what they are all about.
-Meetings take place on Sundays from 11:00 am to 12:00 pm in Yellow Room in the Preschool Courtyard.
+Meetings take place on Sundays from 9:10 to 9:45 am in Discovery Room in the Preschool Building.

 The majority of Life Groups meet on various nights of the week in homes throughout Irvine and beyond.
 Group meeting times vary.